Screen Cartoonist's Guild: Fleischer strike

 Bodin's strike led key Van Beuren employees to leave for Fleischer Studios.
 The studio gave poor wages but generous bonuses and threw extravagant parties, though Max Fleischer's controlling behavior offended immigrant workers who had escaped dictatorships.
 When artist Dan Glass died due to poor working conditions, the CADU blamed his death on Fleischer and began protesting outside the studio.
 Fleischer retaliated by firing union sympathizers and quoting sentiment from anti-union employees in print.

 At Fleischer, the first coordinated strike at an animation studio began in 1937 after the company fired thirteen pro-union employees.
 The strike lasted several months before Fleischer's partner Paramount Pictures intervened and demanded they sign a contract with the CADU.
 This led to better working conditions and a paid week of vacation, as well as holidays and screen credits, and previously fired employees were re-hired.
+Fleischer also relocated the studio to Florida because it was reportedly an "anti-union state".

 Founding

+In 1937, the Hollywood Screen Cartoonists held their first union meeting and adopted a formal constitution in 1939, changing their name to "Screen Cartoonist's Guild" (SCG).

-The events at Van Beuren and Fleischer led to the formation of the SCG in 1938, with Littlejohn as president.
-Herbert Sorrell later became president in 1941.
-The SCG became a chapter of the Conference of Studio Unions and was awarded jurisdiction over all matters pertaining to animation studios by the National Labor Relations Board.
+However, the union's founding in 1938, with Littlejohn as union president, has been attested by various sources, with this development caused by events at Van Beuren and Fleischer.
+The same year, the National Labor Relations Board denied a studio challenge to the union.
+The SCG became a chapter of the Conference of Studio Unions and was awarded jurisdiction over all matters pertaining to animation studios by the NLRB.